 Statements about courses concerning requirements, prerequisites, conditions, and other matters are for informational purposes only, and are subject to change without notice.
 They are not to be regarded as offers to contract.

 Online BIOMED course rigor is equivalent to that of traditional room-bound classes.
 It is estimated that online and study time for a 3-credit-hour on-line course taken over a semester will require 6 to 9 clock hours per week.
-Exams are proctored.
-This requires taking an exam at a local library, educational campus, or other approved location while being monitored by an approved proctor.
+Exams are proctored online.
 All BIOMED courses are approved by MU Quality Matters criteria for online courses or in the process of MU Quality Matters evaluation.

 Students should consult with their academic advisor on the suitability of online elective courses relative to their undergraduate degree requirements.
 Although online BIOMED courses are accepted toward a portion of the requirements to apply to the MU College of Veterinary Medicine, they may not be acceptable courses in the requirements to gain an undergraduate degree.